UMN-CMS/WR_Plotter/README.md

 ## Examples

 ### Prerequisites
-First, ensure you have ran over at least Run3Summer22 in the main analyzer.
+First, check that you have ran over at least Run3Summer22 in the main analyzer.
 The following files should exist:
 ```
 rootfiles/Run3/2022/Run3Summer22/WRAnalyzer_Diboson.root
 rootfiles/Run3/2022/Run3Summer22/WRAnalyzer_DYJets.root